strapi/documentation/docs/developer-docs/latest/guides/custom-admin.md

 1. The customization of the admin panel itself, by updating the content of the `/admin/` home page;
 2. How to update the interface of a plugin, by replacing the `date` format in the content manager list view.

-First, you will have to read the [customization concept](../concepts/customization.md), it will help you understand how to customize all of your application.
+First, you will have to read about [admin panel customization](/developer-docs/latest/development/admin-customization.md), it will help you understand how to customize all of your application.

 ## Update the admin home page